carterwsmith/se23-project2/README.md

 Run the server with `flask --app src/main/server.py run -p {PORT}` from the root directory.

 To host the server yourself, use `ngrok http {PORT}` and copy the forwarding URL into a GitHub webhook.

+To run tests locally, run `python3 -m pytest` from the root directory.